-47.2.
-Financial assets and liabilities not presented at fair value in the consolidated statement of financial position
+43.2 Financial assets and liabilities not presented at fair value in the statement of financial position

-The Group holds certain financial instruments which are not presented at fair value in the consolidated statement of financial position.
+The Bank holds certain financial instruments which are not presented at fair value in the statement of financial position.

 Where there is no market value of financial instruments available, their fair values have been estimated with use of various valuation techniques.
 The fair value of financial instruments was measured using a model based on estimating the present value of future cash flows by discounting them using relevant interest rates.

 All model calculations include certain simplifying assumptions and therefore are sensitive to those assumptions.
 Set out below is a summary of the main methods and assumptions used for estimation of fair values of financial instruments which are not presented at fair value.

 For certain categories of financial instruments it has been assumed that their carrying amount equals approximately their fair values, which is due to lack of expected material differences between their carrying amount and their fair value resulting from the features of these groups (such as short term character, high correlation with market parameters, unique character of the instrument).
-This applies to following groups of financial instruments:
+This applies to the following groups of financial instruments:

-- loans and advances granted by the Group to its customers: a portion of the housing loans portfolio (the so-called 'old portfolio'), loans with no specified repayment schedule, which are due at the moment of valuation, - amounts of the Group due to clients: liabilities with no specified payment schedule, other specific products for which no active market exists, such as housing savings books and bills of savings, - deposits and interbank placements with maturity date up to 7 days or with a variable interest rate, - loans or advances granted and taken on interbank market at a floating interest rate (change of interest rate maximum on a three month basis), - cash and balances with the central bank and amounts due to the central bank, - other financial assets and liabilities, - debt securities in issue (at floating interest rate), issued by BFL.
+- loans and advances granted by the Bank to its customers: a portion of the housing loans portfolio (the so called 'old' portfolio), loans with no specified repayment schedule, which are due at the moment of valuation, - amounts due to customers: liabilities with no specified payment schedule, other specific products for which no active market exists, such as housing savings books and bills of savings, - deposits and interbank placements with maturity date up to 7 days or with a variable interest rate, - loans or advances granted and taken on interbank market at a variable interest rate (change of interest rate maximum on a 3 month basis), - cash and balances with the central bank and amounts due to the central bank, - other financial assets and liabilities.

-With regard to loans and advances to customers, a model based on estimates of present value of future cash flows through discounting future cash flows was used, and applying current interest rates plus a credit risk margin and relevant scheduled repayment dates.
-The current margin level has been established based on transactions on instruments with similar credit risk in the last quarter of the year.
+With regard to loans and advances to customers, a model based on estimates of present value of future cash flows, through discounted future cash flow was used, and applying current interest rates plus a risk margin and relevant scheduled repayment dates.
+The current margin level has been established based on transactions on instruments with similar credit risk concluded in the last quarter of the year.

-The fair value of deposits and other amounts due to customers other than banks, with specified maturities, has been calculated using the discounted expected future cash flows and applying current interest rates for given deposit products.
+The fair value of deposits and other amounts due to customers other than banks, with specified maturities has been calculated using the discounted expected future cash flows and applying current interest rates for given deposit products.